Cheap Recipes For a Baby Shower

 Planning a baby shower is a lot of fun.
 But it’s easy to overspend when trying to create the perfect baby shower for your friend or relative.

-Games, party favors, and most of all – food – can end up costing a lot of money.
+Games, party favors, and most of all – food and drinks – can end up costing a lot of money.

 Here are a few simple tips to keep your baby shower budget in check:

 Have each of the party hosts bring a dish to share – or have everyone pitch in to keep the cost low.

 Fun and creative baby shower foods don’t have to cost a lot of money.
 Choose budget-friendly foods that feed a crowd.
 Keep reading for some cheap recipe ideas.

 The more food options you have, the more your menu will cost.
 Keep it simple.
 Choose one or two appetizers and a dessert, or one main course and a dessert.

 Put all your time and effort into making two or three dishes stand out, instead of having a table full of options.

 If each hostess brings a set number of toppings, a DIY food bar can be an especially budget-friendly baby shower menu.
 Consider a: